ASHEVILLE AREA RIVERFRONT REDEVELOPMENT COMMISSION

 River District Design Review

-Design review includes architectural review of all construction work requiring building, sign, demolition, zoning permits, and variance requests within the River District.
+River District Design Review is required for almost all property or business development work requiring building, sign, demolition, zoning permits, and variance requests within the area mapped as the River District Design Review Area.

 The Review Process

-Anyone planning construction work in the River District must have their proposal reviewed by Planning & Development Department staff, and by the AARRC Design Review Subcommittee if the project is a Major Works.
+Anyone planning construction work in the River District must have their proposal reviewed by City staff; projects deemed Major Works by staff will also be reviewed by the Asheville Area Riverfront Redevelopment Commission.
 While review is mandatory, compliance is voluntary.
 There is no fee for review.
+River District Design Review is outlined in section 7-5-18 of the City of Asheville Code of Ordinances (Unified Development Ordinance)